 For example, if you had freeola.com registered as a domain name, you could create a subdomain called chat.freeola.com.
 This could then be used to create an entirely different website to freeola.com.

 Another example could be the subdomain mail.freeola.com, which can be used to connect to one of Freeola's incoming mail servers.
 As a different server is used to the freeola.com website, a subdomain prefix of mail has been added to the domain name to create a URL for an incoming mail server.

 Creating a Subdomain

-The process for creating a subdomain will vary depending on your web host, however if you are using Freeola, you are able to create and edit subdomains from within your MyFreeola Control Panel, by selecting Forwarding, DNS & Subdomains from the left hand navigation.
+The process for creating a subdomain will vary depending on your web host, however if you are using Freeola, you are able to create and edit subdomains from within your MyFreeola Control Panel, by selecting "Domain Names" followed by DNS, Subdomains & Forwarding from the left hand navigation.

 You are able to check whether a subdomain is in place on your domain name either from within your MyFreeola Control Panel as above or by using Freeola's Domain DNS Lookup tool.
 In the Domain DNS Lookup tool, you would need to enter your domain name into the box provided and click Check to run a lookup on your domain.
 To then check a specific subdomain, visit the Custom tab, set the record type to Any, enter the prefix into the Alias field and click Run Query.
 You will then be shown any records in place on that subdomain.

 There are may uses for subdomains, below are some examples of how subdomains can be used.